 At AWPL, we respect the human rights of those affected by our business activities.
-We operate in accordance with our Core Values, our Human Rights Policy, and related standards that apply across the broader Albemarle corporate group,1 which includes Albemarle Corporation (Albemarle) and each of the entities that it controls (together, the Albemarle Group).
-Our Core Values are care, curiosity, collaboration, humility, accountability and integrity.
+We operate in accordance with an entrenched set of core values, commitments in our Human Rights Policy, and related standards that apply across the broader Albemarle corporate group,1 which includes Albemarle Corporation (Albemarle) and each of the entities that it controls (together, the Albemarle Group).
+Our core values are care, curiosity, collaboration, humility, accountability, and integrity.
 Respecting the human rights of our employees, workers in our supply chain, members of our communities and other stakeholders represents our core values in action.